 Bushett Shoal Reef

-After launching at Motunau Beach it is another 35 km further up the coast to Port Gibson (no launching ramps) and from there it is a similar distance again up the coast north east to Bushett Shoal, and Bushett Rocks.
+After launching at Motunau Beach it is another 35 km further up the coast to Port Gibson (no launching ramps) and from there it is a similar distance again up the coast northeast to Bushett Shoal, and Bushett Rocks.
 To fish at Bushett Shoal boaties must use the launching ramps either at Kaikoura or Motunau.
-Bushett Shoal is about half way between these two places.
-Ether way it is a long return trip by trailer boat.
+Bushett Shoal is about halfway between these two places.
+Either way it is a long return trip by trailer boat.

-The whole system is about 5 miles offshore and approximately half way between the mouths of the Waiau and Conway Rivers.
+The whole system is about 5 miles offshore and approximately halfway between the mouths of the Waiau and Conway Rivers.
 These seamounts are boarded on the seaward side by very deep water at the southern end of the deep canyon off Kaikoura.
 It takes about an hour’s travel by boat to get to Bushett Shoal travelling north from Motunau.
-In other words, Bushett Shoal is difficult to get to, but well worth the effort for those who make the trip.
-Aside from big blue cod and trumpeter caught there anglers also catch groper, ling, tarakihi and sometimes moki.
+In other words, Bushett Shoal is difficult to get to but well worth the effort for those who make the trip.
+Aside from big blue cod and trumpeter anglers also catch groper, ling, tarakihi and sometimes moki.

 Map sourced from NZ63.
 Crown Copyright Reserved.